19hours/sg-statutes/Acts/Vigilante Corps Act.md

 (l) any other matter necessary or expedient for carrying out the purposes of this Act.

-[24

 ### Continuance of existing Vigilante Corps and persons deemed to be members of Corps

-32\.—(1) The Vigilante Corps existing immediately before the date of commencement of this Act shall, as from and after that date, be deemed to have been raised and maintained under this Act.
+32\.—(1) The Vigilante Corps existing immediately before 22 September 1967 shall, as from and after that date, be deemed to have been raised and maintained under this Act.

-(2) Upon the date of commencement of this Act, every person who immediately before that date was a member of the Vigilante Corps shall be deemed to be appointed or enrolled, with the same rank or seniority, under the provisions of this Act, and the provisions of this Act shall extend to every such person accordingly.
+(2) With effect from 22 September 1967, every person who immediately before that date was a member of the Vigilante Corps shall be deemed to be appointed or enrolled, with the same rank or seniority, under the provisions of this Act, and the provisions of this Act shall extend to every such person accordingly.

-[25

 ## THE SCHEDULE

-Sections 16, 17 and 24.
+Sections 16(1), 17(1) and 24(1).

 Offences